Workers’ Compensation Insurance

 • Coaches for children’s teams

-Be sure to check the exemptions in your state before you decide to buy workmen compensation insurance or not.
+Be sure to check the exemptions in your state before you decide to buy workers’ compensation insurance.

 Do business owners without employees need to buy workers’ compensation?